Openarl/PathOfBuilding/README.md

 * Item planner:
   * Add items from in game by copying and pasting them straight into the program!
   * Automatically adds quality to non-corrupted items
-  * Fully intergrated with the offence/defence calculations; see exactly how much of an upgrade a given item is!
+  * Fully integrated with the offence/defence calculations; see exactly how much of an upgrade a given item is!
   * Contains a searchable database of all uniques that are currently in game (and some that aren't yet!)
     * You can choose the modifier rolls when you add a unique to your build
     * Includes all league-specific items and legacy variants